 The preferred ratio of 30 chest compressions to two rescue breaths for one-rescuer CPR in all age groups and in two-rescuer CPR for adults remains prescribed for CPR cycles even in the updated version of the guidebook.
 A ratio of 15:2 compressions to breaths is still endorsed for two-rescuer CPR for children and infants.

 Superior-quality chest compressions are still the most important factor determining a patient’s survival.
 The updated guidebook still affirms that in the absence of knowledge of other techniques, applying the basic element of chest compression is still better than using no techniques at all.
-Leaders at the AHA note that rescuers usually have speakerphones in their mobile devices, allowing bystanders to facilitate instructions coming from 911 EMS dispatchers as rescuers perform hands-only CPR.
-In addition, the necessary increased public access for AEDs is still being advocated by the AHA.
+Leaders at the ILCOR note that rescuers usually have speakerphones in their mobile devices, allowing bystanders to facilitate instructions coming from 911 EMS dispatchers as rescuers perform hands-only CPR.
+In addition, the necessary increased public access for AEDs is still being advocated by the ILCOR.

 The following revisions were implemented in the 2015 update: